If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 This is the second advantage of having your hive behind a fence or a hedge.
 The last thing you want is a strong wind toppling your hives over.

-If not that, then you don’t want an icy winter wind going right through the entrance of the hive and chilling all the residents.
+If not that, then you don’t want an icy winter wind going right through the hive entrance and chilling all the residents.
 For this reason, avoid having your entrance facing north.

 Even when the temperatures improve, remember that a bee is a pretty small insect.
 Although they are quite resourceful, the wind is not an easy mistress to conquer.

 When wild colonies set up their hives in trees, they already have natural windbreakers.
-So, when you’re considering a venue for your beehives, wind protection is very important.
+So, when you’re considering a venue for your beehives, bear in mind the wind barrier.

 Many new beekeepers want to know where the best location to put a beehive is.
 Here’s what I always tell them when they ask…